zetxtech/rdkix/Contrib/ChiralPairs/README.txt

 In the supporting information of this publication Jupyter notebooks can be found in which these descriptors were used to build predictive models.

-The approach requires RDKit (www.rdkit.org) to be installed and properly configured.
+The approach requires RDKix (www.rdkit.org) to be installed and properly configured.